siddarth308/siddarth308/README.md

 - 🔭 I’m an ECE Undergrad at KIIT University(2022).
 - 🌱 I’m currently learning Development and trying to contribute in Open-Source Projects and tbh I'm loving it!
-- 🤔 I’m looking for help with The Open-source contribution.
+- 🤔 I’m looking for some Guidance in the feild of Open-source contribution.
 - 📫 You can reach me:
       LinkedIn: https://www.linkedin.com/in/siddarth308/
 - 😄 Pronouns: He/Him